 Food intolerances & allergies.
 The rate of diagnosed food intolerances in the western world has never been higher.
 Dairy, gluten, wheat, soya.
 Food intolerances developed later in life may signal poor gut health.
-Sometimes referred to as leaky gut syndrome, food intolerance can indicate increased intestinal permeability.
+Sometimes referred to as leaky gut syndrome, food intolerance can indicate increased intestinal permeability10.
 With the body absorbing too readily, leaky gut syndrome hypothesises that a decreased selectivity provokes an inflammatory immune response.
 In other words, a food intolerance or allergy is contracted.

 Fatigue/Weight loss.
 Malabsorption syndrome literally creates an environment where your body is unable to nourish itself.
 Food may be eaten, however, if it’s not digested optimally, essential vitamins, minerals, and omegas cannot be absorbed.
 This creates a nutrient and calorie deficit.
 Experiencing ongoing fatigue or struggling to maintain a healthy weight on a well-balanced diet could be a sign of poor digestion.